A Complete Study Guide for Personal Training Certification

 How can you combine some of these senses to lock this information into multiple areas of your brain?
 Here are three suggestions:

 - Ask a friend if you can teach them a concept you’ve learned.
-Grab a whiteboard or blank sheet of paper and draw it out as you explain it—sight and hearing are engaged.
+Grab a whiteboard or blank sheet of paper and draw it out as you explain it.
+This engages sight and sounds.

 - Show someone how to perform a certain exercise.
 Touch each muscle as you describe it.
 This engages your senses of touch, sight, and hearing.

 - Start the video lecture and follow along in your textbook.
 Write notes in the margins or highlight the information covered in the lecture.
-Audio, visual, and tactile senses are used to listen to, read, and highlight.
+Audio, visual, and tactile senses are used in this process.

 What Are the Main Topics to Brush Up on for the Personal Trainer Certification Exam?